lleizh/ai-driven-sdlc/sdlc/features/FEATURE-20/decisions.md

 ### Rationale

 - Preserves all SDLC workflow stages with full granularity
-- Uses GitHub's native Status field (simpler than custom fields)
+- Creates a custom "Status" field with our SDLC values
 - No mapping logic needed in workflows (direct 1:1 correspondence)
 - Maintains clarity and simplicity
 - All status transitions are explicit and traceable
+- Avoids limitations of GitHub's default Status field (cannot be customized)

 ### Accepted Risks

-- Default Status field options are customized, deviating from GitHub's default values
+- Creates a custom field rather than using GitHub's built-in Status field
-- New Projects will need to run install.sh to configure Status field correctly
+- New Projects will need to run install.sh to create the Status field
+- Team members need to use the custom "Status" field, not the default one

 ### Non-Negotiables

 - Must maintain all SDLC stages (Planning, Design, Implementation, Testing, Review, Done, Blocked)
-- Status field must be configured during install.sh
+- Status field must be created during install.sh
+- Field name must be "Status" (same as default, for consistency)

 ### Consequences